 Why are these steps important before using Jira?

 Jira is an excellent tool for structuring data and putting together an actionable implementation plan.
 That said, it is not a magic wand.
 It won’t function the way you wanted it to unless your input is good, hence the necessity for the abovementioned steps.

 Migrating the work you’ve broken down into Jira

 - Dependency: Dependencies are used to visualize if some work is blocked and show the order you’ll need to follow in order to successfully deliver results.
 For example, you can’t implement a payment system without first choosing one, and you can’t add content until the layout of the page is finalized.
-These are direct dependencies where one Epic blocks the progress of another.
+These are direct dependencies where one Epic (or task) blocks the progress of another.

-With a broken down plan of activities at hand, and a good understanding of what goes where in terms of task hierarchy, you can start building up an actionable roadmap in Jira.
+With a broken-down plan of activities at hand, and a good understanding of what goes where in terms of task hierarchy, you can start building up an actionable roadmap in Jira.

 Open the Roadmaps interface from your Jira project.

 From there, you will create your very first Epic.
 This shouldn’t be too complicated since you know what goes inside it as well as the associated Child issues.
 Simply select your Epic and click on the + icon to add them.